persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 1- Probabilistic model
 ======================

+1-1 Definition
+''''''''''''''

-New probabilistic model can be created through:
+A new probabilistic model can be created through:
   - the **Probabilistic model** item in the context menu of the relevant model in the study tree

   .. image:: /user_manual/graphical_interface/physical_model/physicalModelDefinitionContextMenu.png